aleph-im/aleph-whitepaper/chapters/03-specification.md

 To comply with regulations (GPDR in particular), in a similar fashion to the illegal content data unpinning, a user can request certain hashes he posted to be removed, or even his full address data to be put into blacklist by signing a message using his public key.

+## Nodes

+### Clients

+Simple clients to the network are either using the API to an API node or p2p pubsub connection to the network.
+If they are using the p2p system they can act like a full node and validate messages themselves (and run VM themselves if it's available for their platform, WASM working in web browsers).

+They should be careful to verify the signatures of the received messages and states if they don't trust the API server or if they are connected directly to the network.

+### Packing nodes

+The Packing nodes are those who validate the messages and submit their hashes to the underlying blockchains.
+They get rewarded for their action (token reward) or punished if they don't do their duty correctly.

+If a packing node is found doing nefarious actions by the consensus, its address is blacklisted and his rewards (and/or deposit, this is to be defined, see Roadmap chapter) frozen.

+Those nodes must be both API nodes and storage nodes too.

+### Storage nodes

+The storage nodes pin incoming IPFS hashes to ensure distributed (geographically and accross multiple hosts to ensure the data won't go away) storage of the content.

+Those nodes must be API nodes too, and can be, optionally packing nodes too.

+They get rewarded in tokens for their duty.

 [^3]: Underlying blockchain of choice address and linked public key.